-The effects that mold can have on a person's home are well known.
+The effects of mold on a person's home are well known.
 Mold can cause serious cosmetic and structural damage to a home and make it inhospitable to humans.
 However, mold can be just as devastating to a person's health.
-Prolonged mold exposure can lead to the devlopement of mold allergies and allergy-like symptoms.
+Prolonged mold exposure can lead to mold allergies and allergy-like symptoms.
 It's so bad that mold has been used as a bio-weapon.

 If you have been having respiratory, allergy-like symptoms lately but are not sure what could be causing them, there is a chance you are dealing with an undiagnosed, recently triggered mold allergy.
 Here's a list of mold allergy causes and treatments you need to know about.